alicesmail12/Smoking-PPP-MR/SmkInit-PlasmaProteome/README.md

     * Phenotype: ever or never being a regular smoker.
     * Population: 2,669,029 European individuals from the US, Europe & Australia.

-- Exposure validation GWAS: Smoking Initiation (GSCANSmkInit2022EUR.txt )
+- Exposure Validation GWAS: Cigarettes per Day (GSCANSmkInit2022EUR.txt )
   - Saunders et al. (2022) Genetic diversity fuels gene discovery for tobacco and alcohol use.
     - Phenotype: ever or never being a regular smoker.
     - Population: 2,669,029 European individuals from the US, Europe & Australia.